Let’s talk about how to add natural fall décor.

 Autumn Inspiration Is Welcoming In The Great Room

-As you enter our our great room our book case is one the first things seen, besides, the TV, we all have them, LOL.
+As you enter our great room our bookshelf is one the first things seen, besides, the TV, we all have them, LOL.

 The bookcase shares many natural elements.
 For example, the bottom shelf has dry oranges filling an antique compote.
 They truly smell amazing and the crown adds whimsy.